 “Moderation is key,” Dr. Uddin continues.
 “Dark chocolate, like other chocolates, is still high in calories and can lead to weight gain.
 But in small amounts it can fit into a well-balanced diet.”

-Antioxidants are commonly found in fruits, vegetables, nuts and seeds — including cocoa beans from which chocolate is processed.
-They help fight inflammation and protect our cells from damage caused by free radicals.
+Antioxidants are commonly found in fruits, vegetables, nuts and seeds — including cocoa beans, the key ingredient in chocolate.
+Antioxidants help fight inflammation and protect cells from damage caused by free radicals.

-Free radicals are byproducts of natural biological processes in our body, such as breathing and breaking down food, or stem from an outside source, such as tobacco smoke, toxins or pollutants.
+Free radicals are byproducts of natural biological processes in the body, including breathing and breaking down food, or stem from an outside source, such as tobacco smoke, toxins or pollutants.
 They can damage cells, proteins and DNA, and help trigger diseases.

 The body uses antioxidants to lessen or prevent the effects of free radicals.
-Dark chocolates are rich with cocoa solids, which contain flavanols.
-Flavanols are a type of flavonoid — a plant compound with powerful disease-fighting antioxidants.
+Dark chocolates are rich in flavanols, a type of flavonoid with a variety of health benefits, including antioxidants.

-Researchers have found evidence that dark chocolate can help reduce the risk of heart disease.
+Studies have shown that dark chocolate can help reduce the risk of heart disease.

-A 2017 study found that eating raw almonds, dark chocolate and cocoa may help reduce the risk of coronary disease.
-The study in the Journal of American Heart Association found that this combination significantly reduced the number of low-density lipoproteins (LDL) — which are often called “bad cholesterol” due to the role they play in clogging arteries.
+One study found that eating raw almonds, dark chocolate and cocoa may help reduce the risk of coronary disease.
+The study in the Journal of American Heart Association found that this combination helped reduce low-density lipoproteins (LDL) — also known as “bad cholesterol” — due to the role they play in clogging arteries.

 Other studies show that dark chocolate can help in: